PlayStation Portable (PSP) Architecture

 A Memory Stick next to a conventional SD card.

-The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, another product of Sony’s insistence to bring another medium to a flooded market (remember the massive number of options back then?
-Even flashcarts accommodated many of them).
-This was released during the boom in consumer photography and cellphones, when people wanted lots of storage for a cheap price; and just before the SD card took over.
+The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, yet another example of Sony’s insistence to bring another medium to a flooded market (remember the massive number of options back then?
+Even flashcarts had to accommodate many variants).
+This arrived during the boom in digital photography and cellphones, when people wanted lots of storage for a cheap price; and just before the SD card took over.

-The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with any peripheral in a way that’s convenient.
-So, you may swap cards between the computer and the camera without having disassemble anything.
-The ‘Pro Duo’ variant (used by the PSP) has a capacity of up to 32 GB and 1.23 MB/s read and 0.54 MB/s write speed.
+The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with external peripherals in a way that’s convenient.
+So, you may swap cards between the computer and the camera without having to dismantle anything.
+The ‘Pro Duo’ variant (used by the PSP) has a capacity of up to 32 GB, with speeds of 1.23 MB/s for reading and 0.54 MB/s for writing.

-The PSP relies on the Memory Stick to store user-related content, such as saves, media and games.
-It’s formatted with the FAT32 file system.
-The controller embedded in the Memory Stick can include MagicGate DRM.
+The PSP relies on the Memory Stick to store user-related content, such as saves, media, and games.
+It’s formatted with the FAT32 file system, and the controller embedded within the Memory Stick may support MagicGate’s digital rights management.

-The contents are not memory mapped: the file system is accessed through system calls (kernel modules).
+Unlike the PSP’s internal RAM, the contents of the Memory Stick are not memory‑mapped; the file system is accessed through system calls provided by kernel modules.

 Network services